bgoonz/GIT_GUIDE_Bgoonz/MANUAL/git-merge-index.md

     This is added AA in the branch B.
     fatal: merge program failed

-where the latter example shows how *git merge-index* will stop trying to merge once anything has returned an error (i.e., `cat` returned an error for the AA file, because it didn’t exist in the original, and thus *git merge-index* didn’t even try to merge the MM thing).
+where the latter example shows how _git merge-index_ will stop trying to merge once anything has returned an error (i.e., `cat` returned an error for the AA file, because it didn’t exist in the original, and thus _git merge-index_ didn’t even try to merge the MM thing).

-GIT
+## GIT
----

 Part of the [git(1)](git.html) suite